How VA 2.0 Handles Consumer Contact Updates

 • The full address is inserted into the consumer’s profile.

-• It is marked as active, assigned priority 1, and classified as Demographic Type = Primary.
+• It is marked active, assigned priority 1, and classified as Demographic Type = Primary.

 • The source field is blank, and the address is not automatically verified.